 ‘Well, that will have to do … for now.’

-‘No. No, I do have another problem which we must discuss, the experience has made me realise just how much I still have to learn.’
+‘No. No, I do have another problem which we must discuss, the experience has made me realise just how much I still have to learn about the way you live, about the way you think.’

 Ximene reached out and cautiously took his hand, looking all around as she did so.

-‘Later in the year, perhaps as part of the negotiations, you must visit Pipa in Bordeaux.
+‘Later in the year, perhaps as part of the negotiations, you must find an excuse to visit Bordeaux.
+During your visit, you must visit Pipa.
 She arched an eyebrow, ‘ I know she would be keen to continue your education.’

 ‘My education?’
 John took a step back.
-‘I am not sure I can accept this crazy way of life.
+‘I enjoyed the other evening but I am not sure I can accept this crazy way of life.
 What a mess this is turning out to be.
 I could be executed as a traitor and for what?
 A relationship in which I could be rejected at a moment’s notice, or disposed of to another woman… other women?
 What about my feelings?
 All I want is to spend more time with you.’

 John made careful measurements of the spiral staircases, the tables and chairs on the terrace in the cavern and carefully examined some oversized shields which adorned the walls of Lady Eleanor’s dining room.
 More careful measurements followed.